koseidiamond/KoseiHelper/README.md

 ### Balls
 **Puffer balls** and **Spring balls** are a combination of Snowballs and Puffers/Springs.
 They are customizable, supporting all 4 directions, sine variations, flags, offsets, and multiple of them per screen.
 Additionally, spring balls have some visual options and can track Theo instead.
 *Note: Unlike controller entities, the position of these entities determines where they will first appear on the chosen axis.*
+### Entity Spawners
+The **Entity Spawner Controllers** allow you to spawn different types of entities on a certain position when a condition is met.
+They are highly customizable.
+- You can specify the position where the entity will spawn.
+This position can be relative to the player (always left/right) or adjust to the facing (in front of/behind).
+Noded entities (like swap blocks) also support these settings for the node.
+- The following **entities** can be spawned: Puffers, Clouds, Badeline orbs, Fake hearts, Dream blocks, Boosters, Bumpers, Ice/Lava barriers, Dash blocks, Core blocks, Falling blocks, Feathers, Ice/Fireballs, Moving blocks, Refills, Seekers, Swap blocks, Zip movers, Crumble platforms, Glass blocks, Starjump blocks, Jump throughs, Floaty blocks, Kevins and Decals.
+- You can specify a **flag** that needs a specific value (true/false) before the Spawner has effect.
+- You can specify a max number of entities that can spawn per room (**Limit**), the time that needs to pass until a new one can appear (**Cooldown**) and if they should disappear after a certain time (TTL or **Time To Live**).
+- Appear/disappear **sounds** are customizable.
+Set them to `event:/none` if you don't want a sound.
+- The following **spawn conditions/modes** are supported: **OnFlagEnabled** (when a spawn flag toggles its value), **OnDash** (whenever the player dashes, or every certain amount of dashes), **OnCassetteBeat** (when the beat of the cassette changes), **OnCustomButtonPress** (this button can be configured in Mod Settings), **OnSpeedX** (whenever the player reaches a certain speed threshold) and OnInterval (every x seconds).
+- Entities with **sizes** can be adjusted as needed (blocks, jumpthrus and crumble platforms).
+- Optionally, spawning an entity can **spend** one **dash or** all of your **stamina**.
+- Each entity has its own **settings**, similar to vanilla.
+Since they were adjusted manually, a few of them may have slight differences (Badeline orbs are single use and will always fly upwards.
+Dash blocks don't give the usual 3 freeze frames.
+Boosters and swap blocks don't render their usual outlines/bg respectively).
+- You can combine multiple spawners with different settings each in the same room.

 # Triggers
 ### Force Throw Trigger
 It forces the player to immediately throw the holdable, even before the grabbing animation finishes.
+### Force Hiccup Trigger
+It forces the player to have a **hiccup** (like a minijump) when they enter/exit the trigger, stay inside (on a certain interval) or when the cassette beat changes.